Liberal Religious Fellowship (1954-1955)

 Unitarian Universalist Congregation, Santa Rosa (2004-present)

 Just before moving, the congregation voted to change its name from the Unitarian Universalist Fellowship of Sonoma County to the Unitarian Universalist Congregation, Santa Rosa (UUCSR).
 This name change reflected both the move to downtown Santa Rosa and the fact that the congregation had outgrown the term “fellowship”.
-The membership also voted unanimously to call Rev. Chris Bell as our third and current Settled Minister, beginning in August 2006.
-On May 6, 2007 UUCSR celebrated the formal installation of a minister who has inspired the congregation with love, graciousness, leadership and an excitement for the spiritual face of Unitarian Universalism.
+Rev. Chris Bell was our third Settled Minister, serving from 2006 to 2021.

 Today the Unitarian Universalist Congregation, Santa Rosa has blossomed into a full service congregation, offering activities throughout the week and a choice of worship services on Sunday mornings.
 We invite you to come worship with us, or take part in our many activities.